magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 (set! (.-onload js/window) init)
 ```

-As soon as you save the `login.cljs` everything get recompiled and
+As soon as you save the `login.cljs` everything get recompiled.
+But
-reloaded in your browser.
+this time you have to reload the Login Page because we attached the
+`init` function to the `onload` event.

 You can now safety play with the Login form from the browser itself: